usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 For example, some government organizations with distributed global physical locations may want to use [Geographic Locator Codes (GLC)](https://www.gsa.gov/reference/geographic-locator-codes-glcs-overview) to facilitate interchange of location data with other government agencies.
 The example below demonstrates how this could be documented by specifying a new GLC property.

+We will create this new property in the `http://example.com/ns/oscal` namespace.
+Using a URI based on a domain name has the advantage of allowing the organization creating a new prop to use something they control as the namespace, which is in this case the domain name.

 {{< tabs XML JSON YAML >}}
 {{% tab %}}
 {{< highlight xml "linenos=table" >}}